stephenredfield/InstructorResources/SeniorInstructorPromotion.md

 3. Complete "Initial Dossier (Candidate's Portion)"
     - By May, Promotion Year 1
     - This is the section where you notify the department of your candidacy and work on building your initial dossier, submit, receive feedback, revise, and resubmit.
 It is the bulk of your role in the process.
-4. Identify potential Evaluators (Student, Internal, and External)
+4. Identify potential Student Evaluators
-    - By June, Promotion Year 1 (Only for Promotion to Senior Instructor II)
+    - By June, Promotion Year 1
     - See section below on Letter Writers
 5. "Peer evaluation of teaching"
     - in September/October, Promotion Year 1